nrfconnect/sdk-nrf/doc/nrf/ug_thread_architectures.rst

 * Low priority -- for data in the TX buffer that can be delayed or can be dropped if a high priority message is awaiting to be written.

 When the buffer is full, some of the low priority frames cannot be dropped and are delayed for later transmission.
-This happens for example with the @ref thread_update_commands "Unsolicited update commands", where the low priority frames are themselves prioritized in the following order:
+This happens for example with the :ref:`ug_thread_update_commands`, where the low priority frames are themselves prioritized in the following order:

 * Frames that can be delayed for later transmission ("delayable frames").
 * Frames that cannot be delayed and are dropped when the TX buffer is full ("droppable frames").